 ■ Radioactive contaminants such as radium, thorium, and uranium isotopes come from natural sources (e.g. radon gas from soils and rock), mining operations, and oil and gas production.

 The Minnesota Department of Health provides information about your drinking water source(s) in a source water assessment, including:

 ■ How Kittson-Marshall Rural Water System is protecting your drinking water source(s);

 ■ Nearby threats to your drinking water sources;

-Find your source water assesment at Source Water Assessments
+Find your source water assessment at Source Water Assessments